Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 4. The user will see their pet change according to the costumes/accessories they picked.

 ## Use Case 13 - Participating in Weekly Challenge
-The SmartWeight app introduces a weekly challenge feature to engage users in varied fitness activities, encouraging consistency and community interaction
+The SmartWeight app introduces a weekly challenge feature to engage users in varied fitness activities, encouraging consistency and community interaction.

 1. The user navigates to the challenges section within the app and opts into the weekly challenge.
 2. Once opted in, the user can view detailed information about the challenge, which includes details of the challenge (e.g. total weight lifted, number of workouts completed) and potential reward (e.g. digital currency, virtual pet accessories).